thismusicisfalse/DAOCPU/README.md

 ## Component 3: Drawings, _other_

 These drawings are like visual logs of the evolution of _Ensembl_.
 They describe (from one perspective) structures, relationship, and interactions.
-They are not generative in the same way that components 1 & 2 are, as the marks are fixed.
-But they may be used as prompters for other actions, for example, as graphic scores for music performance.
+They are not generative in the same way that components 1 & 2 are, as the marks are fixed, but they may be used as prompters for other actions, for example, as graphic scores for music improvization.

-Some graphic scores come with text-based explanations (usually in the form of "key to notation"); in other graphic scores, intepretation is left open.
+Some graphic scores come with text-based explanations (usually in the form of "key to notation"); in other graphic scores intepretation is left open.
 The drawings in _DAOCPU_ do not offer key-to-notations, but their intepretation is still informed by its relationship with _Ensembl_, as well as with the other components within _DAOCPU_.

 ![](imagesStorage/190920.jpg)